dgroomes/my-software/mac-os/README.md

 This a long list, but it's just one list, it's detailed, and I tread it often enough (every year or two) that it's accurate and useful.
 Not all items need to be expressed in an order, but many of them do and so the "it's just a list" top-down approach is a good thing.
 It's not perfect.
-Some of the order is wrong expecially with regard to bootstrapping to a working Nushell environment, but it's great enough.
+Some of the order is wrong especially with regard to bootstrapping to a working Nushell environment, but it's great enough.

 1. Configure macOS system settings